US Senator Menendez hit with bribery charges over Egypt ties | Law-Order

 US Senator Menendez hit with bribery charges over Egypt ties

-The U.S. Attorney's office in Manhattan accused the defendants of accepting thousands of dollars in bribes in exchange for using Menendez's power and influence as a senator to seek to protect and enrich the businessmen, and benefit the government of Egypt.
-Prosecutors said the bribes included cash, gold, payments toward a home mortgage, compensation for a job with minimal requirements, a luxury vehicle and other things of value.
+U.S. prosecutors on Friday charged powerful Senator Robert Menendez and his wife with bribery over their relationship with New Jersey businessmen, which could complicate Democrats' efforts to keep their slim majority in the U.S. Senate in next year's elections.
+The U.S. Attorney's office in Manhattan accused the defendants of accepting thousands of dollars in bribes in exchange for using Menendez's power and influence as New Jersey's senior senator to seek to protect and enrich the businessmen, and benefit the government of Egypt.

-U.S. Senator Robert Menendez, a Democrat from New Jersey, and his wife have been charged with bribery offenses in connection with their relationship with three New Jersey businessmen, federal prosecutors said on Friday.
-The U.S. Attorney's office in Manhattan accused the defendants of accepting thousands of dollars in bribes in exchange for using Menendez's power and influence as a senator to seek to protect and enrich the businessmen, and benefit the government of Egypt.
+U.S. prosecutors on Friday charged powerful Senator Robert Menendez and his wife with bribery over their relationship with New Jersey businessmen, which could complicate Democrats' efforts to keep their slim majority in the U.S. Senate in next year's elections.

+"This investigation is very much ongoing," Damian Williams, the U.S. attorney for Manhattan, said at a press conference.
+"We are not done.
+And I want to encourage anyone with information to come forward and to come forward quickly."
+The senator's office and a lawyer who has represented Nadine Menendez did not immediately respond to a request for comment.

-Prosecutors said the bribes included cash, gold, payments toward a home mortgage, compensation for a job with minimal requirements, a luxury vehicle and other things of value.
-Menendez, the chair of the influential U.S. Senate Committee on Foreign Relations, and his wife Nadine Menendez, who has been married to the senator since 2020, face three criminal counts each.
+The investigation marks the third time Menendez has been investigated by federal prosecutors but he has never been convicted.
+Menendez and his wife Nadine Menendez, who has been married to the senator since 2020, face three criminal counts each: conspiracy to commit bribery, conspiracy to commit honest services fraud and conspiracy to commit extortion under color of official right.

-Menendez and his four co-defendants are expected to appear in Manhattan federal court on Sept.
+Menendez has said he plans to seek re-election next year, and an investigation could complicate Democrats' effort to expand their slim 51-49 seat majority in the 100-member Senate.
+The senator and his four co-defendants are expected to appear in Manhattan federal court on Sept.
 27, a spokesman for the U.S. Attorney's office in Manhattan said.
-Menendez is up for re-election next year, and an investigation could complicate Democrats' effort to expand their slim 51-49 seat majority in the 100-member Senate.

 Prosecutors said Hana, who is originally from Egypt, arranged dinners and meetings between Menendez and Egyptian officials in 2018 at which the officials pressed Menendez on the status of U.S. military aid.
 In exchange, Hana put Nadine Menendez on his company's payroll, prosecutors said.
 Egypt at the time was one of the largest recipients of U.S. military aid, but the State Department had withheld $195 million in 2017 and canceled an additional $65.7 million until the country could demonstrate improvements on human rights and democracy.

 Menendez at a meeting in 2018 told Hana non-public information about the status of the aid, prosecutors said.
-Hana then texted an Egyptian official, "The ban on small arms and ammunition to Egypt has been lifted," according to an indictment made public on Friday.
+Hana then texted an Egyptian official, "The ban on small arms and ammunition to Egypt has been lifted," according to the indictment.
 Prosecutors said Egypt's government in 2019 granted one of Hana's companies an exclusive license to export halal food from the United States to Egypt, despite lacking experience in halal certification.
 Hana used the proceeds from those exports to fund the bribe payments, according to the indictment.

 After the U.S. Department of Agriculture raised concerns about Hana's monopoly with Egyptian officials due to concerns over high costs to U.S. meat producers, Menendez asked a USDA official to let the company keep its status, prosecutors said.
 The official did not comply with Menendez's demands but the company nonetheless kept its monopoly, according to the indictment.